 Zipit is a forest adventure park where children and adults can climb high into the treetops, swing into cargo nets, and even ride a BMX across a bridge, before zipping down one of the many ziplines.

 Now, if you’re looking for unique things to do in Dublin with kids, keep in mind that this is likely to only suit those that are a little bit older!
+Kids must be 7+ and over 1m tall

-6. Fairy trails
+2. Fairy trails

 Photos via Malahide Castle on FB

-Some of the best things to do in Dublin with kids gently trick them into getting out in the fresh air and active.
+Some of the best things to do in Dublin with kids to gently trick them into getting outdoors and staying active are fairy trails, and there are several in Dublin.

 Two of the best known are arguably the trail at Malahide Castle and the one at Ardgillan Castle in Balbriggan.
 However, there’s plenty more, like: